Table of Contents

 i.
 Ordinary Earth Road

-The type of earth road whose foundation and the wearing surface comprise one or two compacted layers of natural soil along its alignment is an ordinary earth road.
+The type of earth road whose foundation and the wearing surface contain one or two compacted layers of natural soil along its alignment is an ordinary earth road.

 Features: